Pseudo-Nambu-Goldstone Dark Matter Model Inspired by Grand Unification: Long-lived pNGB as DM candidate

 where $m_{\nu_i}$ is the small neutrino mass eigenvalues.
 Eq.~(\ref{eq:dmdecay}) roughly corresponds to the lifetime $\tau_{\nu\nu}=\mathcal{O}(10^{34})\,\mathrm{s}$, which is too small to be observed in neutrino cosmic-rays \cite{PalomaresRuiz:2007ry,Covi:2009xn} because of the suppression by the small neutrino mass squared $m_{\nu_i}^2$.
+Note that since the scale of the VEV in the GUT pNGB model is $v_{\phi}\simeq 10^{11}\,\mathrm{GeV}$ which is much smaller than the previous analysis \cite{Abe:2020iph}, the order of the lifetime for this channel is much shorter.
+However it is still too long to be detectable by experiments and observations.

 The four body decay processes $\chi\to f\overline{f}f^\prime\overline{f^\prime}$ mediated by $h_i,Z,Z^\prime$ can occur as shown in Fig.~\ref{Figure:DM-4-body-decay}.
 Note that if $f$ and $f^\prime$ are identical particles, additional diagrams exist due to interference.
 We numerically evaluated the decay width for all the four body decay processes using CalcHEP~\cite{Belyaev:2012qa}, and furthermore we took into account three body decay processes when these are kinematically possible.
 The results are shown in Fig.~\ref{fig:decay} in ($m_\chi$, $v_{\phi}$) plane where the second Higgs mass is fixed to be $m_{h_2}=70\,\mathrm{GeV}$ (left) and $130\,\mathrm{GeV}$ (right).
-The orange region below the solid, dashed and dot-dashed lines are the region where the DM lifetime is shorter than the conservative bound $\tau_{\chi}=10^{27}\,\mathrm{s}$ for the Higgs mixing angle $\sin\theta=10^{-1},10^{-2},10^{-3}$, respectively.\footnote{The actual bound on the DM lifetime for four body decays is weaker than $\tau_{\chi}\gtrsim10^{27}\,\mathrm{s}$ since the energy of the emitted gamma rays is softer than two body decays.} The horizontal black dotted line denotes $v_{\phi}=M_I=10^{10.91}\,\mathrm{GeV}$.
+The orange region below the solid, dashed and dot-dashed lines are the region where the DM lifetime is shorter than the conservative bound $\tau_{\chi}=10^{27}\,\mathrm{s}$ for the Higgs mixing angle $\sin\theta=10^{-1},10^{-2},10^{-3}$, respectively.\footnote{The actual bound on the DM lifetime for four body decays is weaker than $\tau_{\chi}\gtrsim10^{27}\,\mathrm{s}$ since the energy of the emitted gamma rays is softer than two body decays.} The horizontal black dotted line denotes $v_{\phi}=M_I=10^{11.10}\,\mathrm{GeV}$.
 The most part of the region in the plots is dominated by the four body decays except for the region $m_{\chi}\gtrsim 60\,\mathrm{GeV}$ in the left panel where the three body decay $\chi\to h_2f\overline{f}$ can open up.
 One can read off the upper bound of the DM mass $m_{\chi}$ for a given mixing angle $\sin\theta$.